alex-neal/mars_cnn/index.md

 We will also add two learning rates (0.001 and 0.0001) and two optimizer choices (Adam and RMSProp) to the hyperparameter space.
 These learning rates and optimizers have proven effective on this problem during initial experiments.

-The following code block is a model building function that defines the above hyperparemeter space for the `keras tuner`.
+The following code block is a model building function that defines the above hyperparameter space for the `keras tuner`.